What happens if you die without a will in the UK?

 Once you pass away, it is too late to decide who inherits your estate.

-How Much Does a Will Cost in the UK?
+How to Avoid Dying Without a Will in the UK

 At Norfolk Wills & Estate Planning, we offer clear fixed-fee pricing with free home visits.
-You can view our Wills service page for full pricing details.
+You can view our Wills and Testaments page for full details, or read our guide on how much a will costs in the UK.

 You can also read the official GOV.UK guidance on who inherits if someone dies without a will for more detail on intestacy rules.